Emceelamb/django-next/README.md

 # Django Rest Framework + Next.js + Tailwind

-This is a simple Django Rest Framework with Next.js front-end implementation.
+This is a simple Django Rest Framework with Next.js front-end implementation of a Todo app.
+It has CRUD operations for Django APIs and API wrappers in Next.js.

+The running the `next` server in development mode will proxy requests to `/api` to port `8000`.

 Includes the following: